LastAncientOne/AMD-vs-NVDA/README.md

 Critical thinking examines assumptions, discerns hidden values, evaluates evidence, and assesses conclusions.

 #### (3)	Research Methods
--	a.
-The Research Process
+* The Research Process
--	b.
-Three Research Approaches
+* Three Research Approaches
--	c.
-Getting Started
+* Getting Started
--	d.
-Quantitative Research Methods
+* Quantitative Research Methods
--	e.
-Qualitative Research Methods
+* Qualitative Research Methods

 #### (4)	Effective Project Management
 They have a solid grasp of project management, including the roles of project managers, common project management principles, various tools and techniques, and the phases of a project's life cycle, which encompass planning, execution, control, and closure.
 Project Definition:
--	a.
-Defined Beginning and end
+* Defined Beginning and end
--	b.
-Not a program
+* Not a program
--	c.
-Specific outcome
+* Specific outcome
--	d.
-Unique
+* Unique
--	e.
-Risks
+* Risks
--	f.
-Multiple tasks
+* Multiple tasks

 #### (5)	Writing Skills
 -	a.
 Write clearly and concisely